salman876/portfolio/README.md

 - react-hot-toast for toasts.
 - TradingView Lightweight chart for charting.
 - vitetest for unit tests.
 Also uses React testing library and jest-dom setup w/vitest for DOM tests.
+- Simple cypres e2e tests to deposit and withdraw assets.
 - comprehensive and picky eslint rules.
 - prettier with my flavor for sorting import orders.
 - CI/CD set up.
 CI goes through type checks, unused import checks, formats code, lints and run tests using Github Actions.
 CD goes to Cloudflare Pages triggered when merged to `main`.
 I can roll back if needed.